Physics Web Sites - FFA

 Before anti-gravity snow boarding can appear at the next Olympics, someone has to figure out exactly what gravity is.
 There is still a lot that we don't know.
 But we have come a long way since Newton.
 Scientists are now working on breaking, or at least bending, the laws of gravity by creating gravity shields, gravity reflectors and mass-reducers.

-Check out this heavy list of gravity sites:
+Check out this light list of gravity sites and articles:

 The Antigravity Underground - wired.com